marisademeglio/CAP/README.md

 * Lint your CSS with `$ gulp lint-css`
 * Pretty-format the HTML output with `$ gulp pretty-html`

-## TODOs

-Related to the site code/tooling:
-* continuous integration setup
-* better 'truncate' function for displaying blog post snippets
-* responsive design for mobile

-For the group:
-* Review and refine workflow
-* Write UX wishlist
-* Start creating and editing

 ## Architecture and design

 This is a static site built with [11ty](http://11ty.io).
-It has been configured with some specific types of content behavior:

-- blog
-  - post snippets are aggregated on the front page
-  - tags are displayed
-- section
-  - good for documentation
-  - local toc auto-generated for index page, one level deep
-- regular page
-  - standalone content

-What we might need:

-- samples library
-- search function
-- generate nested toc
+It includes a blog as well as standalone pages.